-Oaxaca Tours Booking → City Centre Day Tour
+Book Now → City Centre Day Tour

 Monte Albán, Arrazola, Cuilapan & Coyotepec

-Take on this 8-hour Oaxaca tour visiting this mountain-top wonder, learn about its heritage and then move on to the indigenous village of Arrazola, famous for its wood carving handicrafts known as ‘Alebrijes’.
+Take on this 8-hour Oaxaca tour visiting this mountain-top wonder, learn about its heritage, and then move on to the indigenous village of Arrazola, famous for its wood carving handicrafts known as ‘Alebrijes’.

 Again, keep an eye out for the rainy season and if you do happen to be traveling between May and October, take a raincoat!

 All this for just $53 USD.

-Oaxaca Tours Booking → Monte Albán, Arrazola, Cuilapan & Coyotepec
+Book Now → Monte Albán, Arrazola, Cuilapan & Coyotepec

-Oaxaca City has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Oaxaca to suit the needs of luxury travelers and budget backpackers.
-See the list of accommodations below that I personally recommend:
+Oaxaca City has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Oaxaca to suit the needs of luxury travelers, budget backpackers, and everyone in between.

-Luxury: QUINTA REAL OAXACA
+LUXURY: QUINTA REAL OAXACA

 Mid Range: Hotel Casa De La Tia Tere

-Budget: SELINA HOSTEL
+BUDGET: SELINA HOSTEL

 FOR ALL OTHER PLACES TO STAY IN OAXACA CITY, SEARCH ON AGODA OR SEARCH ON BOOKING.COM